axocomm/lambda.codes/resources/pages/about/experience.md

 management.
-By the summer's end this tool supported Nexus 4 and 5 (and theoretically any other reasonably open, i.e. not too locked down, device) and was used to provision a bunch of phones at the office and recently a bunch more *remotely* in the Prineville, OR datacenter.
+By the summer's end this tool supported Nexus 4 and 5 (and theoretically any other reasonably open, i.e. not too locked down, device) and was used to provision a bunch of phones at the office and recently a bunch more *remotely* in the Prineville, Oregon datacenter.

 The second project was a battery monitoring script for Android and iOS devices in the device labs.
 It gathered battery voltage information and submitted